 Further speaking on women’s empowerment, Dr Sangay affirmed that CTA strongly abides by the Tibetan charter that advocates the principles of gender equality, however, he added that due to the mindset of certain individuals in the public, gender discrimination do exist.

-Expounding on CTA’s strong commitment to mainstreaming gender and achieving women’s empowerment, Dr Sangay, cited past initiatives of the Kashag to prioritise women’s leadership at grassroots level but at the same time called for a paradigm shift in the mindset and attitude of the public for the institutional initiatives to take effect.
+Expounding on CTA’s strong commitment to mainstreaming gender and achieving women’s empowerment, Dr Sangay, cited past initiatives of the Kashag to prioritise women’s leadership at the grassroots level but at the same time called for a paradigm shift in the mindset and attitude of the public for the institutional initiatives to take effect.

 Dr Sangay was responding to questions and concerns raised by parliamentarians regarding the Kashag’s decision to observe Tibetan Women’s Day on 12 March.